-DATA PROCESSING.
-Validation Set.
-To augment the limited amount of data in the validation set, as well as make the model's predictions more robust, the raw .wav files were segmented into 3-second, non-overlapping "chunks."13 For the last chunk of each recording (which would not be a full 3 seconds), the chunk's frequencies were repeated with a small amount of noise (<5%) until the 3-second window was filled.
-While the source audio captures frequencies up to 22.5 kHz, the frequency ceiling for the images was set at 8 kHz in order to provide better resolution of relevant voice data and remove any compression artifact; therefore, the frequency range represented in the acoustic signal was 0 to 8 kHz.
-Following
+To augment the limited amount of data, as well as make the model's predictions more robust, the raw .wav files were segmented into 3-second 'chunks'.13 For the last chunk of each recording (which would not be a full 3 seconds), the chunk's frequencies were repeated with a small amount of noise (<5%) until the 3-second window was filled.
+This technique standardized the input to the neural network (despite the raw samples varying in duration) without losing information from the audio recordings (see Table 2 for the total number of spectrograms representing 3-second acoustic samples for each diagnostic group).
+Following segmentation, all .wav files were transformed into .png wide-band spectrogram images (standardized resolution: 256x256 pixels) using the short-time Fourier transform, as shown in Figure 1.
+While the source audio captures frequencies up to 22.5kHz, the frequency ceiling for the images was set at 5kHz in order to provide better resolution of relevant voice data and remove any compression artifact.